yunshengb/StructMineDataPipeline/README.md

 emTypeMapFile='./data/emTypeMap.txt'
 rmTypeMapFile='./data/rmTypeMap.txt' # leave it empty if only entity mention is needed
 ```
-Parsing tool to do sentence splitting, tokenization, entity mention detection, etc. It can be 'nltk', 'stanford', or `dbpedia`.
+Parsing tool to do sentence splitting, tokenization, entity mention detection, etc. It can be 'nltk', 'stanford', or 'dbpedia'.
 ```
 parseTool='dbpedia'
 ```